 When to send Push Notifications

 Website Push Notifications, by their very nature, require an instant response on the part of the receiver.
 This makes timing all the more important.
-A classic mistake when sending push notifications is not take into account the time zone your subscribers are located in.
+A classic mistake when sending push notifications is not taking into account the time zone your subscribers are located in.
 To fix this, you need to have a clear understanding of how your subscribers are spread around the globe and be very particular that each time zone receives the message at an appropriate time.
 It’s definitely more complicated than sending out a notification in a single batch, but that’s the kind of effort that is required in this highly-personalized environment.
 For example, you don’t want to end up with this notification when the stars are twinkling, do you?

 How Frequently to Send